puppetlabs/puppet-docs/source/pe/3.7/razor_prereqs.markdown

 	We've chosen dnsmasq for this example setup.
 3. Configure SELinux to enable PXE boot.
 	>**Note**: you'll download iPXE software in the steps for installing and setting up Razor.
-4. Optional: If you installed dnsmasq, then configure dnsmasq for PXE booting and TFTP
+4. Optional: If you installed dnsmasq, then configure dnsmasq for PXE booting and TFTP.

-When you finish this section, go on to [Install and Set Up Razor](./razor_install.html).

 ###Install PE in Your Razor Environment

 Set up a Puppet master running a standard install of Puppet Enterprise 3.8.
 For more information, see [Installing Puppet Enterprise](./install_basic.html).

+>**Note**: Your Puppet master should not be installed on the same machine as your Razor server and client.
->**Note**: We recommend using VirtualBox 4.2.22, because we have had the problem that VirtualBox 4.3.6 gets to the point of downloading the microkernel from the Razor server and hangs at 0% indefinitely.
+>**Also**: For virtual environments, we recommend using VirtualBox 4.2.22, because we have had the problem that VirtualBox 4.3.6 gets to the point of downloading the microkernel from the Razor server and hangs at 0% indefinitely.
 We don't have this problem with VirtualBox 4.2.22.

 ###Install and Configure dnsmasq DHCP/TFTP Service